 Limited Towing License

-- Print the application, fill it out completely, and mail it, or bring it in person, with all other Additional Information and Current Fee.
+- Print out application and mail it along with required information, or bring it in person with all other required information, and Current Fee.

 All Department of Permits, Licenses and Inspections fees change annually.
 Consult the Current Fee Schedule for new applications, renewals, and late fees.

 - A Certificate of Insurance showing general liability coverage for the applicant at the location where licensed activity will take place, and listing the City of Pittsburgh as the certificate holder and additionally insured.
 The insurance expiration date must be at least 30-days after the date of licensed activity start date.
 If not, please provide a documentation from your insurer showing intent to extend coverage and list the expiration date as thirty-one (31)days after the licensed activity start date.